Skip to main content

 Here are some specific strategies to counter your approval-seeking behavior, especially if depression is driving you to seek approval to enhance your sense of self-worth:

-· If someone disapproves or criticizes you, it may be a result of their own irrational thought process or emotional disturbance and has nothing to do with you.
+Ā· If someone disapproves or criticizes you, it may result from their own irrational thought process or emotional disturbance and has nothing to do with you.
 Rational and emotionally balanced individuals do not put others down.

-· Trust yourself and stop seeking verification of facts or validation of your emotions when you are doing something that is in line with your values.
+Ā· Trust yourself and stop seeking verification of facts or validation of your emotions when doing something that aligns with your values.

 HARPREET S. DUGGAL, MD, FAPA